-ABReC is the Biological Records Centre for vice-county 98, Main Argyll, and records, collates and provides data for the region.
-We also accept records from other parts of Argyll that have no records centre of their own.
+ABReC is the Biological Records Centre for vice-county 98, Main Argyll, and the Isle of Mull.
+We also accept records from all parts of Argyll that have no records centre of their own.

 From 2012-2018 the records centre existed under the name of our partner organisation, Lorn Natural History Group.
-From 2015-2018 the records centre received financial support from Scottish Natural Heritage.
+From 2015-2018 the records centre received financial support from Scottish Natural Heritage (now Nature.Scot).
 We believe in the publicly-funded open-data model supported by SNH and recommended for all records centres by the recent SBIF Review.

 Records are placed on the NBN Atlas (sensitive records have their data blurred) and made available to scientific researchers, environmental consultants, taxonomic recording schemes, ecology students and many other users.
 Our records help inform land management and site protection.